LLNL/blt/docs/setup_blt.rst

 To capture (and revision control) build options, third party library paths, etc., we recommend using CMake's initial-cache file mechanism.
-This feature allows you to pass a file to CMake that provides variables to bootstrap the configure process.
+This feature allows you to pass a file to CMake that provides variables to bootstrap the configuration process.

 You can pass initial-cache files to cmake via the ``-C`` command line option.